tmc3221/Viruses/README.md

 ```

 ### Disclaimer
 These viruses are strictly for educational and research purposes.
-Running these programs in an uncontrolled environment may lead to unintended consequences.
-Proceed at your own risk.
+Running these programs in an uncontrolled environment may lead to unintended consequences. **Proceed at your own risk**.

+### Future Plans
+Adding more virus types and features to further explore ethical hacking methods.